damonaw/crackle-date-2/TECHNICAL_REFERENCE.md

 - Specifically designed for math expressions
 - Good TypeScript support

-### DRAG & DROP
+### DRAG & DROP (REMOVED FOR SIMPLICITY)
-**dnd-kit**
-- Modern pointer events API
-- Full TypeScript support
-- Excellent mobile/touch support
-- Built-in accessibility features
-- Flexible and extensible architecture
-- Screen reader support

-**Alternative: hello-pangea/dnd**
-- Successor to react-beautiful-dnd
+**Previously Considered: dnd-kit**
+- ❌ Removed in favor of text input approach
-- Quick setup for sortable lists
+- Complex for simple equation building
-- Good mobile touch support
-- TypeScript support
+- Added unnecessary complexity to user interaction

+**Current Approach: Text Input**
+- ✅ Simple, accessible text input
+- ✅ Works well on all devices
+- ✅ Familiar user experience
+- ✅ Easy to validate and process

 ### STYLING
 **CSS-in-JS with Emotion** (if using MUI)